"This is going to be the greatest tool for education that has ever been invented." - Sam Altman, CEO of OpenAI.

 Teachers stand to gain substantial improvements in workflow and efficiency.
 LLMs assist in drafting lecture notes, creating practice problems, and simplifying complex arguments for diverse learners.
 They enable the rapid design of scenario-based questions and provide detailed feedback that would be difficult to produce manually.

-However, deep learning in sciences and humanities requires productive struggle.
+However, deep learning in sciences and humanities requires a productive struggle.
 There is a risk that students will achieve premature closure by obtaining correct-looking answers without wrestling with the underlying concepts.
 This flattening of cognitive effort can lead to weak transfer of skills and overconfidence without actual competence.
+The full damage will be visible in a few years.

 The reliability of take-home assignments is diminishing in this new era.
 Universities must move beyond returning to regressive in-class exams.
-The challenge is to design new pedagogic norms where the use of AI genuinely enhances critical thinking rather than just outsourcing the labor of learning.
+The challenge is to design new pedagogic norms where the use of AI genuinely enhances critical thinking rather than just outsourcing the labour of learning.
+This is a challenge that hasn't been met so far.

 Summary

-This article analyzes the impact of LLMs on higher education, highlighting the balance between personalized learning benefits and the risks of shallow comprehension.
-It argues that while AI boosts productivity for teachers and students, institutions must redesign assessments to ensure students still engage in the necessary struggle of learning.
+The impact of LLMs on higher education highlights the balance between personalized learning benefits and the risks of shallow comprehension.
+While AI boosts productivity for teachers and students, institutions must redesign assessments to ensure students still engage in the necessary struggle of learning.

 Food for thought